Forward Edge Futures Forward Edge Futures

 • Past performance, screenshots, examples, simulations, or historical dashboards do not predict future results.

-Automation does not eliminate trading risk, but it does follow a rules-based structure that includes built-in daily stop-loss management intended to keep losses defined under normal operating conditions.
-In some cases, however, automation can still increase speed of execution, increase exposure, or magnify the effect of a configuration error.
+Automation follows a rules-based structure with built-in daily stop-loss management intended to keep losses defined under normal operating conditions.
+It does not eliminate trading risk, and in some cases it can increase speed of execution, increase exposure, or magnify the effect of a setup mistake or platform issue.

 • Orders may be placed faster than you can manually review them.